Patch Patterns

 4. Added IOCTL Access Control

-Pattern: The patch adds caller identity checks to an IOCTL dispatcher -- SeSinglePrivilegeCheck, PsGetCurrentProcessSessionId, or replaces IoCreateDevice with IoCreateDeviceSecure and a restrictive SDDL string.
+Pattern: The patch adds caller identity checks to an IOCTL dispatcher: SeSinglePrivilegeCheck, PsGetCurrentProcessSessionId, or replaces IoCreateDevice with IoCreateDeviceSecure and a restrictive SDDL string.

 Before: